fatum/replicator-consistent/README.md

 ## About

-We use 2PC (two phase commit) simplified approach.
+We use 2PC (two phase commit) based simplified approach.
 If you want to use true 2PC, look at Zookeeper for transaction management.

 When record mutate